biletnam/ticketReservationApp/README.md

 DEPLOY
 ------

-For ios

-* There is xcode project in ios file <br>

-For Android

-* There is java project in android file <br>
+* There are projects in xcode and java project <br>